Casal2/CASAL2/README.md

 ====

 CASAL2 is an age structured population dynamics model.
-It implements a statistical catch-at-age population dynamics, using a discrete time-step state-space model that represents a cohort-based population age structure.
+It implements a statistical catch-at-age population dynamics, using a discrete time-step area-space model that represents a cohort-based population age structure.

 This repository is standalone containing all thirdparty libraries and source code necessary to compile CASAL2 v 1.0.